JanBellingrath/hippocampal_distance_to_criticality_working_memory/README.md

 # This repository contains:

 - the pre-processed data on which the analysis is based
-- a jupyter notebook summarizing the analysis
+- a jupyter notebook summarizing and illustrating the analysis
 - the entire analysis script, including:
   - statistical analyses
   - visualizations
-  - helper functions (which are, e.g, for testing the assumptions of the statistical models)
+  - helper functions (which are, e.g., for testing the assumptions of the statistical models)

 # Data
 The original data is from: